cruffinoni/fizzbuzz-technical-test/README.md

 ---

 ## Remark
-Is it possible for the initial setup to take some time.
+Is it possible for the initial setup to take some time (about 3-5 mins).
 MySQL 8.0 needs to be downloaded and initialized.
 The database schema is then created and the project is compiled.